CalebEverett/metaplex-cli/README.md

 ## Implementation Details

+This project has been separate into two related crates at this point, `metaplex_cli` and `arweave_rs`.
+There was enough complexity and standalone functionality in `arweave_rs` that it made sense to break it out separately.

+### metaplex_cli
 The command line interface includes output features and cli tooling from the [Solana token program cli](https://github.com/solana-labs/solana-program-library/tree/master/token/cli/src), including the ability to produce output for display or json, either normal or compact, and use default values from solana-cli local config.
 It also makes use of [solana-clap-utils](https://github.com/solana-labs/solana/tree/master/clap-utils) for efficient validation and argument parsing.

+### arweave_rs
+Includes standalone functionality to calculate merkle roots for chunked transactions, resolved their proofs and then validation transaction chunks.
+The current api of this application doesn't take advantage of the chunks api and instead using the `/tx` endpoint to upload files in a single network request.
+The work to create the chunks has been done and the testing just needs to be done to sort out its use.
+The current application also doesn't do an concurrent processesing, althought is developed in async.
+Although not critical for uploading relatively small batches of files for NFT projects, implementing chunking and concurrent processing should be quite performant.